 No, I don’t.
 I can provide you with an invoice to submit to your insurance provider.
 However, I cannot guarantee that they’ll reimburse you.
 As a solo practitioner, I simply don’t have the time to wrangle with insurance companies.
 Thus far, most clients who have submitted invoices to their providers have received reimbursement.

 If you’d like to work with me, please send inquiries to firstname.lastname@example.org and I’ll send my fees and other information.

 Yes.
 I won’t release any information about you to anyone without your written and time-limited consent.
 The only exception to this is if you disclose that you’re planning to harm yourself or someone else.

 How long are sessions and how often do we meet?

 Sessions are a “therapeutic” hour, 50-55 minutes.
 Double sessions are available upon request.
 Initially, it’s preferable to meet once a week and then, based upon progress, transition to every other week or every three weeks.
-Understanding the financial constraints many people face, particularly when divorcing, we can meet at a level of frequency that makes sense for you.
+Understanding the budget constraints many people face, particularly when divorcing, we can meet at a level of frequency that makes financial sense for you.